AnupKumarGupta/anupkumargupta.github.io/_posts/2017-08-08-Normal Equation.md

 $$\theta = \begin{bmatrix} \theta_0\\ \theta_1\\ ...\\ \theta_n \end{bmatrix}$$

-Now the question arises why a matrix ?
+Now the question arises why a matrix?
 We have a system of linear equations here and these equations can easily handled by matrix algebra $$($$or linear algebra$$)$$.

-Now we consider our feature vector as
+Now we consider our feature vector as:

 $$x = \begin{bmatrix} 1\\ x_1\\ ...\\ x_n \end{bmatrix}$$